kljohann/llvm/docs/CommandGuide/llvm-ar.rst

  Extract archive members back to files.
 The *o* modifier applies to this operation.
 This operation retrieves the indicated *files* from the archive and writes them back to the operating system's file system.
-If no *files* are specified, the entire archive is extract.
+If no *files* are specified, the entire archive is extracted.